Eugene candidates offer views on making streets safer

-EUGENE, OR (May 2, 2020) — Ten candidates running for city council and four for mayor offered their views on making streets safer in Eugene.
+EUGENE (May 2, 2020) — Ten candidates running for city council and four for mayor offered their views on making streets safer in Eugene.

 BEST invited all 20 candidates running in the May 19, 2020, Primary Election to respond to a transportation safety questionnaire.
 A local 501(c)(3) educational nonprofit, BEST does not support or oppose any candidate for elected office.
 BEST is sharing all responses received as a public service to inform voters.